reTHINK-project/testbeds/dev-hello/README.md

 For the Web application HelloWorld you just need a web server (no node server or transpiler needed).

+This example is written in ECMA5 and does not need any transformation to run on a browser.

 ## Functions
 This Example will show you:
  * How to load a runtime (proviously deployed on a catalogue server)
  * How to load an hyperty (Authentication mandatory)
  * How to contact another Hyperty to send HelloWorld Service.

+Files included:
+index.html :main page
+helloWorldHypertyClient.js : javascript that manage the Hyperties in the application system.config.json : configuration file that has to be modified to make the service run.
+It includes the domain name of the catalogue and the application.